-In middle school, as work gets harder, many kids start pulling away from working hard at school as a way to rebel from their parents.
-So start now by teaching them that hard work is a chance for them to learn, grow, and become better at something that’s important to them (sports, music, school . . . whatever it may be).
+In middle school, as work gets harder, many kids start pulling away from school.
+They don’t want to work hard or are scared to, and it is a way to rebel from their parents.
+So start now by teaching them that hard work is a chance for them to learn, grow, and become better at something that’s important to them (sports, music, school … whatever it may be).

 Make a plan

 If your child has a big challenge or goal she wants to reach, help her make a plan.
 Talk through, and even write down, how she can achieve that goal.
 You can print out this Rewards Chart to encourage mapping out steps to take towards success. and put it on the ‘fridge.